 You'll need a genuine love for your research subject as well as patience and good lab skills to become a medical research scientist

 As a medical research scientist, you'll plan and conduct experiments to increase the body of scientific knowledge on topics related to medicine.
-You will also develop new - or improve existing - drugs, treatments or other medically-related products.
+You'll also develop new, or improve existing, drugs, treatments or other medically-related products.

 Medical research takes place in higher education institutions, research institutes, hospitals and industry.
 The level of research is wide ranging from investigating the underlying basis of health or disease, to conducting clinical research and investigating methods of prevention, diagnosis and treatment of human disorders.

 Molecular level research may be carried out using appropriate cell and animal models, or human volunteers may be used to study the clinical effects of various factors.